Mama-simba/DOM_modal/README.md

 ## The challenge

 This is the first challenge from the [Freecodecamp](https://www.youtube.com/watch?v=5fb2aPlgoys&t=2909s) DOM manipulation tutorial.
-The challenge consist of a quotes generator, where by clicking a button the user will be able to see a random quote.
+The challenge consist of displaying a box with a message with some JS and a transition animation.

 ### Links